kunhwiko/kunhwiko/README.md

 ### Hi there 👋
 -----

+I am an incoming software engineer at Moloco who will be joining their infrastructure team.
+My work will contribute to building scalable servers and APIs that empower mobile app businesses through our cloud and deep learning applications.

-I am an incoming software engineer who will be joining the infrastructure team.
-I personally have a lot of interest in thinking about scalability, failure handling, concurrency, and API design.
+As an engineer, I personally have a lot of interest in scalability, failure handling, concurrency, and API design.

-Here on my GitHub page, you can see me share not only what I know about designing large scale systems, but also various programming languages, operating systems, and algorithms.
+I organized my GitHub to openly share topics in systems design and various algorithms.
+I also talk about different programming languages and fundamentals in computer science.
 You can also, of course, view some of my personal projects that I did in the past.

 Feel free to browse around!
+Enjoy.

 ### Connect 🔌